 Then shallow fry them in a tablespoon of cooking oil.
 Shallow frying gives firm texture.

 Blanch tomato and grind it in the blender.
 Or you may also use diced can tomatoes.
 For blanching cook the tomato in boiling water for about 2-3 min.
 No need to peel off the skin in this recipe.

 In a pan add 2 tablespoons of cooking oil with cinnamon, star anise.
 Fry until they become brown.

 Then add finely chopped onion, followed by grated ginger and garlic.
 You may also use the readymade ginger garlic paste.

 Once the onion becomes translucent, add red chili powder and coriander powder.
 Fry them for 30 seconds without burning them.

 Now add tomato puree, green peas, and half a cup of water.

-Once it reaches desired consistency, switch off the flame and add fresh cream garnish with cilantro.
+Once it reaches the desired consistency, switch off the flame, and add fresh cream garnish with cilantro.
 The fresh cream brings you the restaurant like the taste.
 But it is purely optional.